funkygao/fae/README.md

 #### Cluster

 A RPC client can connect to any node on a FAE cluster when sending an RPC call.

 If the FAE node happens to own the data based on the call, then the data is written directly to the local/remote datastore this node is connected with.

 If the FAE node does not own the data, it acts as a coordinator and sends the RPC call to the node owning the data in the same cluster.

 In the current implementation, a coordinator returns an RPC response back to client only after it gets response from remote FAE node: synchronously.

+For strong consistency, read and write calls follow the same data flow for any RPC call.

         client          fae node1           fae node2